 What is likely to change going forward is that the two pockets of ISIS fighters at the Little Zeb River basin and Mosul get wiped.
 Then in Anbar the hunters from 2014 and 2015 become the hunted as we move toward 2016 and 2017.

+Follow the money.
 We have seen what Saudi-GCC money can do, wrecking Syria and then Iraq.
-And they did it with help from Turkey.
+And they keep doing it with big help from Turkey.

 Our American politicians backed Muslim Brotherhood ("Free Syrian Army") for years, so we get our share of the blame.